What is Letter 226J?

 To comply with the ACA's Employer Mandate, ALEs are required to offer Minimum Essential Coverage (MEC) to at least 95% of their full-time workforce (and their dependents) whereby such coverage meets Minimum Value (MV) and is affordable for the employee or be subject to IRS 4980H penalties, known as Employee Shared Responsibility Payments (ESRPs), issued to employers by the IRS in Letter 226J penalty notices.
 Under the Employer Mandate, the ALEs are required to file information returns describing the status of their healthcare coverage of their employees with the agency and furnish statements to their full-time employees relating to whether they provided health coverage to the employees (and their dependents), and if so, certain details about that health coverage.

 For any month in which an employer is assessed a penalty because a full-time employee obtained a PTC, if the organization did not offer health coverage to at least 95% of its full-time workforce (and their dependents) for that month, the IRS may subject the employer to an IRC Section 4980H(a) penalty (the "A" penalty).
-Conversely, if the employer did meet the 95% threshold for that month, but the full-time employee who obtained the PTC was not offered health coverage, or if the coverage was not affordable and/or did not meet Minimum Value (MV), then the penalty assessed will be an IRC Section 4980H(b) penalty (the "B" penalty).
+Conversely, if the employer did meet the 95% threshold for that month, but the full-time employee who obtained the PTC was not offered health coverage, or if the coverage was not affordable and/or did not meet Minimum Value (MV), then the penalty assessed will be an iRC Section 4980H(b) penalty (the "B" penalty).

 IRS Letter 226J contains the following:

-• An Employee Shared Responsibility Payment (ESRP) summary table itemizing proposed payment by month and indicating for each month whether liability falls under Section 4980H(a), Section 4980H(b), or neither
+- An Employee Shared Responsibility Payment (ESRP) summary table itemizing proposed payment by month and indicating for each month whether liability falls under Section 4980H(a), Section 4980H(b), or neither.

-• Form 14764, also known as an Employer Shared Responsibility Response Form or an ESRP Response
+- Form 14764, also known as an Employer Shared Responsibility Response Form or an ESRP Response.

-• Form 14765, also known as an employee Premium Tax Credit (PTC) List.
+- Form 14765, also known as an employee Premium Tax Credit (PTC) List.
 This form is intended to identify, by month, an ALE's assessable full-time employees (individuals who for at least one month during the year were full-time employees allowed a PTC for one or more months and for whom the ALE did not qualify for an affordability safe harbor or other relief (see instructions for Forms 1094-C and 1095-C, Line 16), and the indicator codes, if any, as reported by the ALE on lines 14 and 16 of each assessable full-time employee's Form 1095-C.

-• A description of the actions the IRS will take if the ALE does not provide a timely response to Letter 226J
+- A description of the actions the IRS will take if the ALE does not provide a timely response to Letter 226J.

 The objectives of this resource are to outline how the IRS issues Letter 226J, how ACA penalties are assessed, what triggers ACA penalty assessment, and how to respond.

-The history of Letter 226J
+The History of Letter 226J

 Employers first started receiving IRS Letter 226J in late 2017 for the 2015 tax year.
 This enforcement of the Employer Mandate by the IRS caught many organizations by surprise.
 The IRS identified 49,259 employers at risk for compliance action for the 2015 tax year.
 In theory, under the standard statute of limitations, ACA penalties can be assessed by the IRS up to three years from the filing date or due date, whichever is later.
-However, recent case law has held that there is no statute of limitations.
+However, recent case law has held that there is no statute of limitation.
 In other words, the IRS has no deadline.
 More than $4.5 billion in penalties were issued to employers for the 2015 tax year.

 In March 2018, the Treasury Inspector General for Tax Administration (TIGTA) issued a report on the ACA.
 The report stated that the IRS had the data and processes in place to begin the analysis to calculate the potential penalties for the 2016 tax year to be assessed against those employers determined not to be in compliance with the ACA.